 The biggest reason to put a priority on loading safety is not so much related to the frequency of accidents as it is to the potential severity of injuries that can occur in these types of accidents.
-The kinds of injuries that can occur in these types of accidents.
-The kinds of injuries sustained when a load tips over or falls from the ramp (s) or falls out of the trailer, or those that occur if the load shifts unexpectedly during travel tend to be very serious and sometimes fatal.
+The kinds of injuries sustained when a load tips over, falls from the ramp, falls out of the trailer, or those that occur if the load shifts unexpectedly during travel tend to be very serious and sometimes fatal.
 You can prevent these types of accidents by paying attention to what you are doing and thinking through the consequences of poor loading.